Sahil-D/BlogCom/README.md

 # BlogCom

-BlogCom is a social website where one can post or read blogs and connect people across and chat with them.
+BlogCom is a social website where one can post or read blogs and connect people across world and chat with them.

 website link : https://blog-com.herokuapp.com/